National Science Foundation

 Grant in 2016

-DiPole Materials is an electrospinning company that specializes in the manufacture of nanofibers for diverse industrial applications.
-These nanofibers are designed for use in areas such as cell culture, tissue engineering, water filtration, and technical textiles.
-The company provides a platform for custom nanofiber manufacturing, enabling controlled properties and formats that facilitate easy handling.
-This capability allows researchers to utilize biologically derived materials to create natural, three-dimensional environments that promote optimal cell growth and viability.
+DiPole Materials is an electrospinning company specializing in the manufacturing of nanofibers tailored for diverse applications.
+Its product offerings cater to sectors such as cell culture, tissue engineering, water filtration, and technical textiles.
+The company provides a platform for custom nanofiber manufacturing, enabling the creation of materials with controlled properties and formats that facilitate ease of handling.
+This capability allows researchers to utilize biologically derived materials to construct natural, three-dimensional environments that promote exceptional cell growth and viability.
+DiPole Materials focuses on meeting the specific needs of its clients by delivering innovative solutions in the field of nanofiber technology.

 Stony Creek Colors